Pascal-Bernard/beans_sentiment_analysis/README.md

 `python analyze_sentiment_reddit.py --token SOL --subreddit solana --limit 50`

+NOTE:
-NOTE: Important to add the '--subreddit' for Reddit !
+- Important to add the '--subreddit' for Reddit !
+- The system can precisaly replicated with any other social API (X, telegram, news feed, etc..)

 And the output should be as follows :

 ```python
 (base) pgb@pgbs-MacBook-Air beans_sentiment_analysis % python analyze_sentiment_reddit.py --token SOL --subreddit solana --limit 50